newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

  - stock_bins: contains tunes files
  - logs: you can guess what is in there

 The most interesting here would be the *updates* folder, as it contains something we have been eagerly looking for: the **licenses forlder**.
 The problem is that with the Filex protocol, it is impossible to read in nested folders, and the files we want can only be read using the pattern: *updates:licenses:license_file.txt*.
-However, in the next part, we obtain a pretty good way to be able to read whereever we want.
+However, in the next part, we show how we obtained a pretty good way to be able to read wherever we want.